baigalmaa-baatar/school_42/README.md

 # school_42
-The piscine projects and other projects, subjects during attending school 42.
+The projects and submits during attending school 42.